 - How to cut down on social networking – my own post

-- It’s Time For A Digital Sabbatical and How to Live in the Land of Enough – Disconnect – by Courtney Carver from Be More With Less.
+- How to Live in the Land of Enough – Disconnect – by Courtney Carver from Be More With Less.

 I highly recommend trying it, it works.